 Can be used with a zoom range of 24 to 105mm with a built-in diffuser that allows it to function at 16mm.
 The flash also has a small LED light for some very basic video work.

 Full support for Fujifilm TTL with HSS and a built-in 2.4GHz radio system so it can be used as a radio TTL master/slave unit, or as an optical slave.
-Has a tilting head from -7 to 90° and can rotate 270°.
+It has a tilting head from -7 to 90° and can rotate 270°.
 If using the Godox XT1-F radio trigger, be sure to upgrade the firmware on both units to get all the features.

 | Godox TT685F|